s00d/tray-lang/README.md

 2. **Press Hotkey**: Use your configured hotkey combination
 3. **Automatic Transformation**: The text is transformed to the opposite layout
 4. **Layout Switch**: The system keyboard layout is also switched

+## QBlocker - Accidental Quit Protection

+Tray Lang includes QBlocker, a powerful feature that prevents accidental application closures when pressing Cmd+Q.

+### How QBlocker Works

+- **Hold to Quit**: Press and hold Cmd+Q for a specified duration (1-5 seconds) to actually quit an application
+- **Single Press Protection**: A single Cmd+Q press shows a notification and prevents the quit
+- **Visual Feedback**: HUD notification with progress bar shows remaining time
+- **Application Exclusions**: Configure specific apps to bypass QBlocker protection
+- **Customizable Delay**: Set the required hold duration (1-5 seconds)

+### QBlocker Features

+- **Smart Detection**: Works across all applications that support Cmd+Q
+- **Layout Independent**: Functions regardless of keyboard layout (Russian, English, etc.)
+- **Non-intrusive**: Minimal visual feedback with elegant HUD notifications
+- **Configurable**: Adjust delay time and manage excluded applications
+- **Statistics**: Track how many accidental quits have been prevented

+### Managing QBlocker

+#### Enable/Disable
+- Toggle QBlocker in the main application window
+- Settings are automatically saved

+#### Configure Delay
+- Set delay time from 1 to 5 seconds
+- Changes apply immediately

+#### Manage Exclusions
+- Access via "Manage Exclusions" button
+- Add applications to exclude from protection
+- Remove applications from exclusion list
+- Applications in exclusion list will quit normally with Cmd+Q

+#### View Statistics
+- See how many accidental quits have been prevented
+- Statistics are tracked per session

 ## Installation